-O. Qualifications for a non-medical transportation provider agency: A non-medical transportation provider agency must comply with 8.314.5.10 NMAC.
+O. Qualifications for a non-medical transportation provider agency: A non-medical transportation provider agency must comply with 8.315.5.10 NMAC.
 In addition, a non-medical transportation provider must have a business license and drivers must have a valid driver's license and not have a disqualifying conviction after submitting to the CCHS.
-Must have written notification from DOH that they do not have a disqualifying conviction after submitting to the CCHS.
+Must have written notification from DOH that he or she does not have a disqualifying conviction after submitting to the CCHS.